GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 The [DEA Published Product Currency Report][CurrencyReport] tracks the percentage of DEA published data products that are current.
 Note that products that don't periodically publish new data and provisional products are excluded from this report.

-(Internal staff can view the full history of data in the [Currency History report][HistoryReport] which will also be explained in this guide.
+(Internal staff can view the full history of data in the [Currency History Report][HistoryReport] which will also be explained in this guide.
 Internal staff can also [contribute to the Currency logbook][CurrencyLogbook].)

 :::{admonition} Get started
 :class: note